Welcome to Gaysians!

 While Gaysians is widely recognised as a success story, there have been challenges, largely with misogyny within our community.
 For this reason, we are dedicating this era of Gaysians to women, trans and non-binary Asians.
 We are centring our stories, art and wellbeing.
 We are doing this to fight the erasure that occurs within our community and outside it.

 Ultimately, more than our identities it is our values that matter most.
 We experience generational trauma and the path to recovery and mental health is a large reason why Gaysians exists.
-I took time away from activism to heal and within the tough stuff, there is self-compassion and self-love that has fundamentally changed my relationship with myself.
+I took time away from activism to heal and within the tough stuff, I’ve cultivated self-compassion and self-love that has fundamentally changed my relationship with myself.
 We need to take care of ourselves and learn to love ourselves before anything else.
-Or what is all this for?
+Or what is this all for?

 With love,